Our holistic farm practices

 Unfortunately, our cities are not as ecologically diverse or symbiotic as our farm.
 For that very reason, our farm is an asset to Kansas City.
 Our farm is an oasis, where nature lives and breaths and purifies the toxins of our urban environs.
 It is a safe-haven for insects and wildlife.
 We have witnessed the cacophony of natural sounds become amplified with each year.
 In June, the frogs and toads are deafening.
 The cicadas, equally so in August.
 And though the traffic still churns away on the nearby highway, at URBAVORE nature is thriving!

 Perhaps our most measurable impact (aside from the tonnage of healthy food we produce each year) would be our efforts towards urban waste reduction.
 In 2011, we started a city-wide composting program that is free to all metro residents.
 Our program accepts residential food scraps (including meat & dairy), as well as grass clippings and leaves.
-To date, we've diverted over 1000 tons of waste from the landfill.
+To date, we've diverted over one million pounds of food from the landfill.
 This waste is turned into a valuable soil-building substance called humus.
 Finished compost (or humus) is spread throughout our orchards and vegetable fields to feed plant roots and enhance crop yields.
 In essence, our neighbors' leftover meatloaf and kitchen scraps become the fuel for future food.

 URBAVORE is NOT certified organic.
 Although we would qualify for certification, we have made a conscious choice to not participate in certification.
 In a grocery store setting, Certified Organic has an important role to play, informing the customer of what products are ethical in an environment where there would be no other way to know.
 When we personally shop at a grocery store, we only buy Certified Organic.
 Yet, URBAVORE does not sell in grocery stores.
 We sell directly to our customers at a farmer's market where we've formed deeply trusting relationships, and anyone who comes out to our farm (a mere 5 miles from the market!) will clearly see that we are using natural systems.